Barry, Kathleen. "Prostitution". Boston: Houghton Mifflin, (1998). General OneFile. Miami Dade College. Web. 2 Apr. 2014.

 Brockett, L. and A. Murray (1994).
 Thai sex workers in Sydney.
 Sex Work and Sex Workers in Australia.
 R. Perkins, G. Prestage, R. Sharp and F. Lovejoy (editors).
 Sydney, University of New South Wales Press.

-Prostitution has been called the world’s oldest profession yet it is still criminalized.
-In the United States, Prostitution is illegal except for the state of Nevada, where only certain counties have legalized prostitution.
+Prostitution has been called the world’s oldest profession, yet it is still criminalized.
+In the United States, prostitution is illegal except for the state of Nevada, where only certain counties have legalized prostitution.
 Prostitution has been criminalized in our society and we associate prostitution with something illegal and immoral because we are taught that it is detrimental to our society.
-Stigmatization of prostitution is as conventional as any other form of social constructions we are taught to follow.
+Stigmatization of prostitution is as conventional as any other form of social construction we are taught to follow.
 Prostitution is victimless and is nothing but an exchange of currency for services.
-Fifty-eight percent of American prostitutes reported a violent assault at the hands of clients and as a society, it is our duty to minimize the struggles

 Kathleen Barry, 1995, the Prostitution of Sexuality, New York University Press.
 Professor of Law, Calgary University, Canada, 1995